- Front Page

 An Area Developer (AD) is a party who enters into a relationship with the franchisor that commits him to open more than one location.
 This relationship is different from a multi-unit franchise because the Area Developer commits and binds himself from the beginning to develop a specific area with multiple units for a defined period of time.

 An Area Development agreement guarantees the right to develop a given area with single franchise units that are treated as franchises in the network and also obligates the franchisor to allow the AD to complete his franchise development schedule without the franchisor selling franchise units to others within the area territory.
 An AD fee is structured differently than a franchise fee.

 Fees and the sharing structure between Area Developer, Franchisor and Franchise units vary from franchisor to franchisor.
 The initial franchise fee for the multiple locations are typically a reduced fee from a franchisor's standard fee.

 To illustrate this, think of sandwich shop area developer.
-The AD would sign an area development agreement for a larger exclusive territory than a franchisee, say, Spokane, Washington.
-The agreement would bind the Area Developer to build a specific number of shops.
-Let's say for this example 10 sandwich shops in that territory within a five year period.
+The AD would sign an area development agreement for a larger exclusive territory than a single franchise unit, say in Spokane, Washington.
+The agreement would bind the Area Developer to build a specific number of shops for that territory.
+For example, the area development agreement may require the area developer to build and open 10 sandwich shops in that territory within a five year period.
 If the party had only signed a franchise agreement, the franchisor would be free to sell sandwich shops to others around the much smaller exclusive territory of say, a three block radius.
 So, the Area Development agreement guarantees the AD the right to develop a much larger area.